1242035/spree/guides/src/content/user/orders/processing_orders.md

 3. Package and ship the order.
 4. Record the shipment information on the order.

 Steps 1 and 3 you would obviously do physically at your stocking location(s).
-This guide covers how you use your Spree store to manage steps 2 and 4.
+This guide covers how you use your Viauco store to manage steps 2 and 4.

 ## Processing Payments